DAMarkoff/PetProject_Service_Station/Readme.txt

 ToDo Dmitrii:

+    - 400 status code when the email or token does not exist?
     - change password
     - restore password
     - google form for bug reports
     - estimate the service time and store it in the tire_service_order
     - when the user deletes the tasks - delete them from the tire_service_order ON CASCADE

-    - rename the def's names
     - rename the DB field's names and def's names to full
 	- relocate to the managers DB table
 	- validate first_name and last_name
-	- restore hased passwords
 	- drop pass column from users
 	- warehouse:
 		- create a summary JSON report on demand